Biclustering random matrix partitions with an application to classification of forensic body fluids: MCMC updates

 \subsubsection{Outline}

 A value $i \in \N$ is chosen uniformly at random.
 The set of potential subtypes consists of the existing subtypes, except the current subtype containing $i$.
-If the current number of subtypes is less than $J$ and $i$ does not form a singleton subtype, an empty subtype is added to the potential set of subtypes.
-A subtype is randomly selected from the potential set to be the proposed subtype, followed by accepting or rejecting this proposal based on the appropriate Metropolis-Hastings ratio.
+If the current number of subtypes is less than $J$ and $i$ does not form a singleton subtype in its current fluid-type, an empty subtype is added to the potential set of subtypes.
+A proposed subtype is randomly selected from the potential set of subtypes, followed by accepting or rejecting this proposal based on the appropriate Metropolis-Hastings ratio.